The best way to enjoy your time of the island is by hopping on a ferry and heading on over to discover its secrets.

 Cockatoo Island, Camping, Glamping, Ferry, Accommodation & History, Sydney

 These two historical entities are intertwined simply because the construction of its first dock was made possible by labour provided by the convicts.
-Today, the island’s significance in showcasing how operations at the dockyard and the process of ship building are carried out makes it a National Heritage Listed Site.
+Today, the island’s significance in showcasing how operations at the dockyard and the process of shipbuilding are carried out makes it a National Heritage Listed Site.

 Take an audio tour and find out what life was like on the island during the days it housed convicts.
-Listening in during this tour will also give rich insight into the history of shipbuilding at the island, and its remarkable impact on Australia’s maritime history.
-You may also take a self-guided journey to explore this remarkable historical attraction.
+Listening in during this tour will also give a rich insight into the history of shipbuilding at the island, and its remarkable impact on Australia’s maritime history.
+You may also take a self-guided journey to explore this outstanding historical attraction.

-Make a stop at the Societe Overboard Cafe where you can indulge in tantalizing meals against the background of panoramic harbour views.
+Make a stop at the Societe Overboard Cafe where you can indulge in tantalising meals against the background of panoramic harbour views.
 After having your fill, visit the Cockatoo Island Marine centre, a resourceful location for those who would like to learn more about marine life around the island.

 Cockatoo Island is open every day and entry is free of charge.
+Click on the link below to find great accommodation options near the island.